AmirBachir/Hypermedia_NuxtWebsite/README.md

 **Amir Bachir Kaddis Beshay** | 10659740 | Human Computer Interaction and Design
 **Gabriele Carollo** | 10659997 | Human Computer Interaction and Design
 ### Contributions
-All the member contributed equally in the initial phase of the project in which, the joint work of all the team members was necessary to create the content design in the large and in the small and the abstract pages.
+All the members contributed equally in the initial phase of the project in which the joint work of all the team members was necessary to create the content design in the large and in the small and the abstract pages.
-Then according to each member competences the work was distributed as follow.
+Then, according to each member competences, the work was distributed as follows.
 #### Monica Arriaga Rivera
 #### Andrea Alesani
+He was mostly involved in:
+* Homepage
+* Event kind of topic page
+* Events introductory page
+* Vue components used across the website (such as RoundImageCard, Cover, etc...)
+* CSS for mobile and reactive pages
 #### Amir Bachir Kaddis Beshay
 #### Gabriele Carollo
 He was mostly involved in: